nulib/aws-scaling/README.md

 - Restore `avr` and `arch` Solr collections
 - Start `meadow`, `avr`, and `arch` ECS services

+The Terraform manifests also create AWS EventBridge Rules to spin the stack up and down every weekday at 6am and 8pm Central, respectively.

 ## Execution

 To spin the staging environment up or down, execute the `stack-s-spin-up-environment` or `stack-s-spin-down-environment` Step Function, respectively, with the following payload: